 Improving Food Safety Management Systems

-The initiative aims to bolster the capacity of food safety management systems to continually adapt and improve, aligning with evolving science and the well-being of consumers.
+The initiative focuses on strengthening food safety management systems so they can keep improving and adapt to new scientific developments while protecting consumers’ health.
 By promoting a culture of continuous improvement, GFSI creates a more robust and sustainable food supply chain.

 What is the Impact of the Global Food Safety Initiative on Food Safety Worldwide?